Joys of Life

-Story
+Plot

 In an old tenement house at Huaxiang Street, several families live together and play out the acts in life every day.
 The story revolves around six friends – Zhao Mingxing (Alien Huang), Qian Yiduo (Zhang Yaodong), Han Yongyong (Rui En) and her sister Rourou (Chloe Wang) and Sun Zibin (Andie Chen) and his sister Lianjing (Kate Pang) – and their families as they go about their lives in post-World War II Singapore.

 True to his name, Zhao Mingxing "Star", dreams of becoming a star.
 He is raised by his father, a movie billboard artist.
 Zhao Dagou (Chew Chor Meng), who has lived through the horrors of the Japanese Occupation, is a master storyteller.
 Dagou often chides Mingxing for being childish.
 Zibin, who works in the office of the TV station, has a leftist younger sister, Sun Lianjing.
 His mother Cai Shuxian (Pan Lingling) married Uncle Roti (San Yow), a bread seller, through an arranged marriage.
 Shuxian often gripes that she is a victim of a feudal marriage.
 Han Yongyong is the adopted daughter of Han Jianren (Huang Wenyong), a cook whose love for women and booze forces his wife Liu Daiyu (Lin Meijiao) to be the breadwinner of the family.
 The couple had wanted to adopt a boy after Daiyu failed to conceive, but the child was swapped.
 Yongyong grew up being raised as a boy.
 Thereafter, they gave birth to three daughters.
 One of them, Han Rourou, is the beauty of Huaxiang Street.
 She is every man's dream girl, but her heart is set on marrying a foreigner.

 The tenement house is owned by bakery owner Qian Caifa (Zheng Geping) and his stingy wife Jin Yinjiao (Chen Liping).
 The couple has three sons.
 Qian Yiduo often leaves any dirty job to his indignant younger brother Qian Erduo (Romeo Tan)while he goes off to gallivant, but is still allowed to take over the bakery.
 This sparks resentment in Erduo.
 This family occupies the big unit above the bakery.
 The other occupants are Caifa's cousin Qian Caiguang (Chen Guohua), the latter's wife, Wang Limei (Lin Liyun), who works in a charcoal shop, and their daughter Qian Meihua (Adeline Lim).
 The mean Caifa took them in only because he feels guilty of having schemed against his cousin to possess the bakery.
 Although Caifa is prosperous, his marriage is not entirely blissful for he has never gotten over the fact that Cousin Caiguang once embraced Yinjiao.
 Instead, he is a secret admirer of Shuxian who has more class.